-- recruit and hire employees who possess knowledge, skills and abilities appropriate to their job classification and duties in accordance with applicable civil service or merit system rules; - (2) require a medical evaluation and physical examination including tuberculosis screening test and evaluation for immunity to contagious illnesses of childhood (i.e., diphtheria, rubeola, rubella, and mumps); - (3) adhere to the minimum standards for the selection and training requirements adopted by the Board pursuant to Section 6035 of the Penal Code: and - (4) conduct a criminal records review, on each new employee, and psychological examination in accordance with Section 1031 of the Government Code. - (c) Contract personnel, volunteers, and other non-employees of the facility, who may be present at the facility, shall have such clearance and qualifications as may be required by law, and their presence at the facility shall be subject to the approval and control of the facility manager.
+- (1) recruit and hire employees who possess youth development knowledge and have system involved experience or experience working with youth and community-based organizations, skills_and abilities appropriate to their job classification and duties in accordance with applicable civil service or merit system rules; - (2) require a medical and mental health evaluation and physical examination including tuberculosis screening test and evaluation for immunity to contagious illnesses of childhood (i.e., diphtheria, rubeola, rubella, and mumps); - (3) adhere to the minimum standards for the selection and training requirements adopted by the Board pursuant to Section 6035 of the Penal Code: and - (4) conduct a criminal records review, on each new employee, and psychological examination in accordance with Section 1031 of the Government Code. - (c) Contract personnel, volunteers, and other non-employees of the facility, who may be present at the facility, shall have such clearance and qualifications as may be required by law, and their presence at the facility shall be subject to the approval and control of the facility manager.